North Dallas High School

 North Dallas High School is a public secondary school located in the Oak Lawn area of Dallas, Texas, United States.
 It enrolls students in grades 9-12 and is a part of the Dallas Independent School District.
 As of 2017, the principal administrator is Katherine Eska.

 In 2015, the school was rated "Met Standard" by the Texas Education Agency.
 In 2017, the school earned state distinctions in the areas of Math and Closing Achievement Gaps.

 History

 Built in 1922, North Dallas High School is one of the oldest standing high school buildings in the city of Dallas; Booker T. Washington High School was established in 1902 as the Dallas Colored High School, but its current building was constructed well afterward.
-By 1925, the school had developed sufficient community loyalty that a district decision to rename the school Clinton P. Russell High School met with opposition from numerous locals, predominately mothers, who physically blocked the ladders of workmen attempting to make the change, leading the district to rescind its decision the following week.
+By 1925, the school had developed sufficient community loyalty that a district decision to rename the school Clinton P. Russell High School in honor of the district's superintendent after his death met with opposition from numerous locals, predominately mothers, who physically blocked the ladders of workmen attempting to make the change, leading the district to rescind its decision the following week (a new elementary school would instead hold Russell's name).

 In the early 1990s the school's size placed it in the 5A sports division, until late 2000, when it dropped to 4A.